singlakdeepak/funcConn/README.md

 ## PRE-REQUISITES
-Before instaling this one must have the following softwares downloaded and configured on their PC :- gcc compiler 5.0
+Before instaling this one must have the following softwares downloaded and configured on their PC :-
+* GCC Compiler 5.0

-Automatically Tuned Linear Algebra Software (ATLAS) [It must be configured on the pc]

-* ATLAS can be downloaded from http://math-atlas.sourceforge.net/
+* Automatically Tuned Linear Algebra Software (ATLAS) [It must be configured on the pc] *ATLAS can be downloaded from http://math-atlas.sourceforge.net/*
+* QTCreator v5.7
+* FSL Software

 ## COMPILATION
 Use the make command to compile the toolkit